scott-weeden/gatsby-ecommerce-theme/README.md

 Take a look at the screenshot below or preview the live site here: https://gatsby-ecommerce-theme.netlify.app/!
 ![full page screenshot](https://res.cloudinary.com/dzkoxrsdj/image/upload/v1653371030/CleanShot_2022-05-24_at_01.11.52_2x_bspa8c.jpg)

-> 🧐 Please be aware that some aspects of this theme are not fully functional and will need to be integrated with the recommended tooling mentioned at the end of the [README](#next-steps-with-this-theme).
+> 🧐 Please be aware that some aspects of this style brand are not fully functional and will need to be integrated with the recommended tooling mentioned at the end of the [README](#next-steps-with-this-theme).

 ## Table of Contents: